 Rain protection that you can work in

-Bed linen: duvet inner (for single beds) or a sleeping bag
+Bed linen: duvet or a sleeping bag (we will provide pillows)

-Swimming gear for the beach, rivers and pool
+Swimming gear for the beach, lakes & rivers

 Limited internet access